 One factor which might impact driving safety is where you live.
 Zutobi analysed countries across the world based on indicators including motorway speed limits, blood alcohol concentration limits for drivers and road traffic death rates, to determine the world’s safest and most dangerous countries to drive.

 The world’s safest countries for driving this year have seen little change from the previous year.
-For the second year in a row, Norway is the safest country in the world for driving, while runners up Iceland and Estonia ranked in last year’s top five safest countries.
-Switzerland rose into the top ten countries with the safest roads, up three places from last year.
+For the third year in a row, Norway is the safest country in the world for driving, while runners up Iceland and Hungary ranked in last year’s top five safest countries.
+Albania rose into the top ten countries with the safest roads, up five places from last year.

 The most dangerous countries for driving have remained consistent since last year, with the three most dangerous seeing no change.
-However, India saw its road traffic death rate increase by over 50%, from 15.6 to 22.6 per 100,000 people, while a number of countries saw their rates improve, particularly Bolivia (from 21.1 to 15.5 per 100,000 people).
+However, Moldova saw its road traffic death rate increase over 30%, from 7.3 to 9.83 per 100,000 people, while a number of countries saw their rates improve, particularly Bosnia and Herzegovina (from 13.5 to 7.35 per 100,000 people).

-If you want to read last year’s report you can download it here: The World's Safest Roads 2021
+If you want to read last year’s report you can download it here: The World's Safest Roads 2022, The World's Safest Roads 2021

 Thailand has the highest amount of road traffic related deaths per 100,000 people out of all the countries we looked at.
 There are an estimated 32.2 road traffic deaths per 100,000 of the population.